johndtwaldron/EthVault-QA-task1-jdw-PoW/SUBMISSION_JDW_QA_NOTES/RUN_NOTES.md

 **Host (dev):** Windows 11
 **Node/npm:** v20.x / npm 10.x

-These notes explain how to run the app locally, execute tests, see reports/artifacts, and what CI does.
+My notes making sense of how I explored the task, to run the app locally, execute tests, see reports/artifacts, and what CI does.
 This file is the canonical reference for reviewers.

 ---